unam3/docs/src/guide/scaling-up/ssr.md

 - Manage routing, data fetching, and state management stores in a universal manner.

-A complete implementation would be quite complex and depends on the build toolchain you have chosen to work with.
-Therefore, we highly recommend going with a higher-level, opinionated solution that abstracts away the complexity for you.
-Below we will introduce a few recommended SSR solutions in the Vue ecosystem.
+A complete implementation would be quite complex and depends on the build toolchain.
+A few recommended SSR solutions in the Vue ecosystem:

 ### Nuxt {#nuxt}